isomerpages/moe-riversidesec2/_co-curriculum/MOE Sexuality Education.md

 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; understand that physical and psychological
+<p>·&nbsp;understand that physical and psychological abuse from others, especially
-abuse from others, especially those we know and trust, can have strong negative effects on a person’s self-concept</p>
+those we know and trust, can have strong negative effects on a person’s self-concept</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Term 2 Week 3</p>